Localization

 How Language Is Chosen

-By default, Hosted Pages use the browser's language settings.
-You can use javascript with V3JS SDK to override the language options to create customized experience.
+By default, Auth Studio uses the browser's language settings.
+You can use JavaScript with the V3JS SDK to override the language options and create a customized experience.

 Important: If browser localization is enabled (